GorbulasDev/learnelectra/docs/xep_out_of_sync.md

 1. First, turn off your wallet.

-2. Make a copy of your wallet.dat
+2. Make a copy of your wallet

    1. Press the windows key (bottom left corner of the keyboard) and letter 'r' together

    2. In the Run dialog box, type:
    ```
-   %appdata%\Electra
+   %appdata%\XEP
    ```
    3. Click OK

-   4. Electra folder will open, then copy and paste your wallet.dat file to a safe location such as another folder or even better, a usb drive.
-The file may not have .dat and that is due to hidden file types.
+   4. The XEP folder will open, then copy and paste your wallets folder to a safe location such as another folder or even better, a usb drive.

-   5. Delete all files and folders in the Electra folder EXCEPT wallet.dat
+   5. Delete all files and folders in the XEP folder EXCEPT the wallets folder.

-3. Uninstall your current wallet from Add and Remove Programs (DO NOT DELETE THE ELECTRA FOLDER)
+3. Uninstall your current wallet from Add and Remove Programs (DO NOT DELETE THE XEP FOLDER)

-   * It is normal for files to populate in the Electra folder once the Electra program is ran again
+   * It is normal for files to populate in the XEP folder once the XEP Core program is ran again

-4. Download and install the latest wallet version: https://electraproject.org/wallets
+4. Download and install the latest wallet version: https://www.electraprotocol.com/downloads/

 5. Run the wallet and wait for the full sync.
 Do note:

    * Balance will be 0 and transactions will be empty.
 These will populate as the blockchain syncs.

-6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the Electra Menu
+6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the XEP Menu

 ## MacOS

 1. First, turn off your wallet.

-2. Make a copy of your wallet.dat
+2. Make a copy of your wallet

    1. Click anywhere on the desktop (screen with your background) and click "Go" in the top menu and click "Go to Folder..." or press: Shift ⇧ + Command ⌘ + G

    2. Type:
    ```
-   ~/Library/Application Support/Electra
+   ~/Library/Application Support/XEP
    ```
    3. Click Go

-   4. Electra folder will open, then copy and paste your wallet.dat file to a safe location such as another folder or even better, a usb drive.
-The file may not have .dat and that is due to hidden file types.
+   4. The XEP folder will open, then copy and paste your wallets folder to a safe location such as another folder or even better, a usb drive.

-   5. Delete all files and folders in the Electra folder <b>EXCEPT</b> wallet.dat
+   5. Delete all files and folders in the XEP folder <b>EXCEPT</b> the wallets folder

-3. Uninstall your current wallet (DO NOT DELETE THE ELECTRA FOLDER)
+3. Uninstall your current wallet (DO NOT DELETE THE XEP FOLDER)

-   * It is normal for files to populate in the Electra folder once the Electra program is ran again
+   * It is normal for files to populate in the XEP folder once the XEP program is ran again

-4. Download and install the latest wallet version: https://electraproject.org/wallets
+4. Download and install the latest wallet version: https://www.electraprotocol.com/downloads/

 5. Run the wallet and wait for the full sync.
 Do note:

    * Balance will be 0 and transactions will be empty.
 These will populate as the blockchain syncs.

-6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the Electra Menu
+6. If you wish, you can see all created wallet addresses in File->"Receiving addresses" in the XEP Menu

 ## Linux